phoenix-artistrys/server-one/README.md

 This is a public server please ONLY SHARE THE SERVER LINK PAGE: "".
 DO NOT SHARE THIS PAGE OUTSIDE OF PHOENIX STAFF. ***THIS IS FOR MANAGEMENT ONLY!!!*** YOU HAVE BEEN WARNED.
 Changes only take place once you have clicked the green "Commit changes..."

+DO NOT DELETE THIS READ.MD AT ANY TIME.

 DO NOT AT ANY TIME USE THE TERMINAL TO MAKE CHANGES.
 ALWAYS USE THE GRAPHICAL USER INTERFACE (GUI).

 ## Best practices